DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/datagrid.md

 # DataGrid Reference

-Component that presents a tabular view of data.

-DataGrid is an plugin host.
-This means that data passed to it is displayed with help of provided plugins.
+DataGrid is a root container component that accepts data via the `rows` property.
+It provides this data to the hosted plugins specified as child components to preprocess and display it as a table representation.
+Also it accepts the table columns description via the `columns` property.

-At starting point it does not contain any plugins to present data.
+Initially it does not contain any plugins to display data.
 So you should specify them depending on your needs.
-See more information about plugins: [Plugins Overview](../README.md#plugins-overview).
+See more details about the [plugins concept](../README.md#plugins-overview).

 ## User reference